By international standards, New Zealand is a safe country to live in.

 - rules and advice about caring for children

-- keeping safe in the outdoors.
+- keeping safe in rural areas and at sea.

 Domestic or family violence